KireinaHoro/jsteward.moe/content/GSoC 2018/weekly-report-0430.md

 	${KERNEL_SOURCE}/arch/arm64/configs/lineageos_angler_defconfig

 One can issue `make ${BOARD_NAME}_defconfig` followed by `make menuconfig` to customize the kernel configurations.
 To build the kernel with the configuration tailored to one's needs, he copies the generated `.config` file to override the `defconfig` he picks.
 Though the generated `.config` file will be far longer than the `defconfig` file, which exactly defines what's needed for the board's functionality, the configuration generated this way will work as well.
-The Android build system then picks the configuration up for the device to build the kernel.
+The Android build system then picks the configuration for the device to build the kernel.
 Note that cleaning the repository is required, as stated above.

 Some compile errors (such as missing semi-colons and `#include`'s) pop up as I enable options in kernel config. <del>(This clearly demonstrates Google's poor code quality :/ )</del> I've forked the kernel repository [on GitHub][4] to store my changes to the kernel source.